OValery16/Tutorial-about-3D-convolutional-network/README.md

 As for traditional 2D ConvNet, we net use a set of convolution, max pooling operations to reduce layer after layer the size the of our input data.
 In this tutorial, the shape of our input is [number of training example in a batch, number of chanel, number of image in the video, the height, the width]

 The goal is to reduce slowly the graphical dimention (the height and the width) and the temporal dimention (number of image in the video) until you get a vector of dimention [number of training example in a batch, number of chanel, 1, 1, 1].
-After that you send this vector to a multi-layers classifier.
+After that, you send this vector to a multi-layers classifier.

 ## Overfitting